Fix "Avoid Chaining Critical Requests" in Lighthouse

 "Avoid Chaining Critical Requests" in short

-Critical requests are network requests that are fetched by the browser with a high priority.
+Critical requests are network requests that the browser fetches with high priority.

-When a page or a script causes multiple resources to be downloaded with high priority, we speak of a chain of critical requests.
+When a page or a script causes multiple resources to be downloaded with high priority, one after another, we call that a chain of critical requests.

 A browser will not (fully) start rendering and painting the page until all of these critical resources have been downloaded.
 Any critical resource can therefore block the first rendering of a page.
-The larger or heavier the Critical Request Chain becomes, the more influence the Critical Request Chain has on the loading time of the page according to lighthouse.
+The larger the critical request chain becomes, the more it delays the First Contentful Paint and Largest Contentful Paint.

 How the download priority is determined